Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Uzumaki

-The genre was created by American Horror writer H. P. Lovecraft.
-It centers on the idea that the most horrible thing is the realization that humanity is ultimately meaningless in the greater scope of the universe.
-Even worse, there are powers and beings out there that are far older and far more powerful that we could ever imagine.
-They are entities that were around long before man first emerged and will be so long after we’re gone again.
-Our lives, our dreams, our problems, they are all meaningless in the greater sense of the cosmos.
+The genre was shaped by American horror writer H. P. Lovecraft.
+It centers on the idea that the most horrible realization is that humanity is ultimately meaningless in the greater scope of the universe.
+Worse, there are powers and beings far older and more powerful than we can imagine.
+They existed long before humans emerged and will remain long after we are gone.
+Our lives, our dreams, our problems are all meaningless in the vastness of the cosmos.

-While Junji Ito’s influenced by H. P. Lovecraft, he still created his very own blend of cosmic horror.
-It’s one that’s often weirder and stranger than what was seen in Lovecraft’s work.
-Humans are powerless in Junji Ito’s world, but while some of his works, like Uzumaki, feature unknown powers or entities, most of his work focuses on more intimate and mundane things.
+While Junji Ito is influenced by Lovecraft, he has created his own blend of cosmic horror, often stranger and more surreal than Lovecraft’s.
+Humans are powerless in Ito’s worlds; while some works, like Uzumaki, feature unknown forces or entities, much of his horror focuses on the intimate and mundane.

-Another similarity is that cosmic horror and Junji Ito’s works seldom feature central villains or antagonists.
+Another similarity is that cosmic horror and Ito’s work seldom feature central villains or antagonists.
 We don’t encounter evil in the traditional sense.
-Instead, it’s our own realizations or inexplicable powers that are at the core of cosmic horror.
+Instead, the terror arises from our own realizations or from inexplicable forces at the edges of comprehension.

 Junji Ito’s Visual Style